 We are in a world that is constantly evolving and changing.
 Old ideas and concepts make way for new revolutions as we learn to understand more about ourselves and the people we share the world with.
 With visibility of LGBTQIA+ communities constantly evolving, we though today is a great day to share our guide to some introductory LGBTQIA+ terminology.

 My name is Robin Litvins-Salter and I work for VMIAC in the Communications Team.
-Prior to taking on this role, I had worked for many years in queer advocacy, often running what are called Queer 101 training sessions.
+Prior to taking on this role, I had worked for many years in queer advocacy.
 This blog is just a brief introduction to some of the concepts and terms that are present in Australia’s queer communities that may help you when working and supporting LGBTQIA+ individuals.